SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: Introduction

-Equipped with the new dataset, we show that SySeVR can make deep learning detect vulnerabilities.
-Some findings are: {\bf (1)} SySeVR can make multiple kinds of deep neural networks detect various kinds of vulnerabilities.
-SySeVR makes Bidirectional RNNs, especially the Bidirectional Gated Recurrent Unit (BGRU), more effective than CNNs, and makes CNNs more effective than DBNs.
-Moreover, SySeVR renders deep neural networks (especially BGRU) much more effective than the state-of-the-art vulnerability detection methods. {\bf (2)} In terms of explaining the cause of false-positives and false-negatives, we find that the effectiveness of BGRU is substantially affected by the training data.
-If some syntax elements (e.g., tokens) often appear in vulnerable (vs. not vulnerable) pieces of code, then these syntax elements may cause high false-positives (correspondingly, false-negatives). {\bf (3)} It is better to use deep neural networks that are tailored to specific kind of vulnerabilities than to use a single deep neural network to detect various kinds of vulnerabilities. {\bf (4)} The more semantic information accommodated for learning deep neural networks, the higher vulnerability detection capability the learned neural networks.
-For example, semantic information induced by control dependency can reduce the false-negative rate by 19.6\% on average. {\bf (5)} By applying SySeVR-enabled BGRU to 4 software products (Libav, Seamonkey, Thunderbird, and Xen), we detect 15 vulnerabilities that have not been reported in NVD \cite{NVD}.
-Among these 15 vulnerabilities, 7 are unknown to exist in these software despite that similar vulnerabilities are known to exist in other software); for ethical reasons, we do {\em not} release their precise locations, but we have reported them to the respective vendors.
-The other 8 vulnerabilities have been ``silently'' patched by the vendors when releasing newer versions of the products.
+\begin{itemize} \item SySeVR enables multiple kinds of neural networks to detect various kinds of vulnerabilities.
+In the SySeVR framework, Bidirectional RNNs, especially {\em Bidirectional Gated Recurrent Unit} (BGRU), are more effective than unidirectional RNNs and CNNs, which are more effective than DBNs and shallow learning models.
+Moreover, SySeVR makes deep neural networks (especially BGRU) much more effective than the state-of-the-art vulnerability detection methods. \item The effectiveness of BGRU is substantially affected by the training data.
+If some syntax elements (e.g., tokens) often appear in vulnerable (vs. not vulnerable) pieces of code, then these syntax elements may cause high false-positive rates (correspondingly, false-negative rates).
+This means that we can explain the cause of false-positives and false-negatives to some extent. \item Accommodating more semantic information (i.e., control dependency and data dependency) can improve the effectiveness of SySeVR-enabled vulnerability detectors.
+For example, semantic information induced by data dependency and control dependency can reduce the false-negative rate by 30.4\% on average. \item By applying SySeVR-enabled BGRU to 4 software products (Libav, Seamonkey, Thunderbird, and Xen), we detect 15 vulnerabilities that have not been reported in NVD \cite{NVD}.
+Among these 15 vulnerabilities, 7 are unknown to exist in these software products; for ethical reasons, we do {\em not} release the precise locations of these vulnerabilities, but we have reported them to the respective vendors.
+The other 8 vulnerabilities have been ``silently'' patched by the vendors when releasing newer versions of the pertinent software products. \end{itemize}

 {\bf Paper outline.} Section \ref{sec:Design} presents the SySeVR framework.
 Section \ref{sec:Experimental_results} describes experiments and results.
 Section \ref{sec:Limitations} discusses limitations of the present study.
 Section \ref{sec:Related_work} reviews related prior work.
 Section \ref{sec:Conclusion} concludes the paper.